Contributor: Heather Cameron. Lesson ID: 13858

 Throughout your entire essay, be mindful of your wording.

-You should never use slang or abbreviations associated with texting in a formal paper.
-You should also incorporate elevated vocabulary.
-Not only to impress your reader, but to make your points more persuasive.
+It would help never to use slang or abbreviations associated with texting in a formal paper.
+It would also help if you incorporated elevated vocabulary to impress your reader and make your points more persuasive.

-For example, if you were writing a lab report for your biology class about extracting DNA from a banana, you might want to write:
+For example, if you were writing a lab report for your biology class about extracting DNA from a banana, you might want to write the following.

 The results were crazy.
 It was weird to see DNA from a banana!

 To make this more professional, think about your vocabulary.
-The words crazy and weird are quite casual.
+The words crazy and weird are pretty casual.
 Ask yourself how you can reword the response.

 The results were unexpected.
 It was intriguing to study DNA extracted from a fruit.

-The first-person perspective is the use of the personal pronouns I, my, or mine.
+The first-person perspective uses the personal pronouns I, my, or mine.

-Embedding personal pronouns in formal papers promotes your reader to question your credentials, and they are more apt to discredit your arguments.
+Embedding personal pronouns in formal papers encourages readers to question your credentials and discredit your arguments.

-For example, in your lab report, you may want to write:
+For example, you may want to write this in your lab report.

-I blended the banana in a blender so that I could easily add the solution to it.
+I blended the banana in a blender to easily add the solution.

-You could rephrase it to take out personal pronouns by writing:
+You could rephrase it to take out personal pronouns by writing the following.

-The banana was blended in a blender in order to easily add the solution to it.
+The banana was blended in a blender to add the solution to it quickly.

 The phrasing is hardly different; however, it focuses on the noun, the banana, rather than yourself.
-This focus highlights the steps taken in the lab and solely discusses the process undertaken.
+This focus highlights the steps taken in the lab and solely discusses the process.

 Use facts to support your ideas.